jeromeguillaume/konnect.processing.audit.log/README.md

 ## Create locally the Azure Function App
-Create the Azure Function App by following this [tutorial](https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-csharp) and by applying following properties:
+Create the Azure Function App by following this [tutorial](https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-csharp) and this guidance:

 ### Create a local project
 Take these properties: